 Buyers Guide: How to Buy a Ski Jacket

 Looking for the right ski jacket?
 Before you shell out the coin, your first decision should be to consider where you ski.

 Laps at the resort have entirely different requirements than picking your own line in the backcountry.
 And wet snow in the Pacific Northwest requires more weather protection than slaying pow in the Rockies.

-If 2021 pushed you deeper into the backcountry, you’ll appreciate lighter-weight and more breathable jackets with deep pit zips for ventilation.
+If 2022 pushes you deeper into the backcountry, you’ll appreciate lighter-weight and more breathable jackets with deep pit zips for ventilation.

 Skiing in-bounds prioritizes warmth and comfort.
 We like a jacket that can keep us warm and dry while riding the lift and bombing the slopes.